Faf du Plessis: Domestic and franchise career

+As of 2026, du Plessis holds the record for the most hundreds in Major League Cricket (MLC) history, and is the second highest run-scorer accumulating 1,226 runs.

 International career

 Early days

 du Plessis made his ODI debut on 18 January 2011 against India and made unbeaten 60 runs.
 He was chosen ahead of Albie Morkel for the 2011 World Cup on the Indian Sub-continent and later made his Test debut for South Africa against Australia at the Adelaide Oval in 2012 as the number 6 batsman, replacing the injured JP Duminy.

 He scored 188 runs in the match and was selected as Man-of-the-match for his resilient performance that ultimately led to the match being drawn and the series being square before the third and final Test in which he scored 78 runs the 1st innings and the last man to be dismissed, taking the South African score to 388 in reply to Australia's 550.
 In the 2nd innings, he scored a match-saving 110 not out from 376 balls over 466 minutes.

 In the next test at WACA Ground, he scored a resilient unbeaten 78 from 142 balls to take his team's score to 225 in the 1st innings, from 75/6 with able support from Robin Peterson (31 off 45), Vernon Philander (30 from 54) and last man Morne Morkel (17 from 15).
 South Africa won the 3-match Test Series against Australia 1–0.
 In December 2012, he was named captain of the South African T20 team for three matches against New Zealand.

+After making his T20 debut in September 2012, he was subsequently also named T20 captain of South Africa for the following Twenty20 series against New Zealand and confirmed full-time skipper in February 2013.

 In October 2013, he was fined 50% of his match fee after being found guilty of ball tampering in a Test match against Pakistan.
 In December 2013, he scored a test match saving hundred with a score of 134 off 309 balls against India while chasing 458 to win in the 4th innings.
 The match ended in a draw with South Africa on 450/7, only 8 runs short from what would have been the highest successful run chase in test match history. du Plessis made his maiden ODI hundred on 27 August 2014 against Australia after scoring 106 off 98 balls while chasing 327 runs to win.
 His partnership of 206 runs with AB de Villiers for the 3rd wicket is the highest for South Africa against Australia.